 Students must sometimes interrupt their studies for a variety of reasons (academic, medical, financial, or personal).
 Students choosing to take a leave of absence must first contact their academic advisor to initiate the process.

-A leave of absence occurring during the quarter will take effect on a date as determined by the Office of the University Registrar based on the circumstances surrounding the student’s request for a Leave of Absence.
-A leave of absence initiated after the last day of the term will take effect beginning the next term and processed accordingly by the University's Registrar's Office.
+A leave of absence occurring during the quarter will take effect on a date as determined by the Office of the University Registrar based on the circumstances surrounding the student's request for a leave of absence.
+A leave of absence initiated after the last day of the term will take effect beginning the next term and processed accordingly by the University Registrar's Office.

 A leave of absence can be requested for a minimum of one quarter and up to a max of four quarters.
-If a student requests a leave for the max number of terms, they will need to be officially readmitted, when they return to the university.
+If a student requests a leave for the maximum number of terms, they will need to be officially readmitted when they return to the University.

 If you’re transferring to another institution of higher education or permanently leaving Drexel for any other reason, you must officially withdrawal from the University.
 In order to officially withdrawal, you must meet with your academic advisor to start completing the University Withdrawal Form.

 During the withdrawal process, you will be counseled by several different administrative offices about the impact of withdrawing.
 Drexel Central will be the final office you will meet with and will discuss the financial implications of your decision to withdrawal.
 Once your consultation with Drexel Central is complete, your withdrawal will be processed and your student record will become inactivated.